thindil/steamsky/bin/doc/MODDING.md

   *data/game.dat* file.
 - Attribute `healingskill`: name of skill used to healing members of that faction.
 Must be valid skill name from *data/game.dat* file
+- Attribute `baseicon`: hexadecimal number of character used as base icon for this faction on map.
+Must be valid UTF-8 character from current map font.
 - Tags `relation`: Relation of this faction with other faction.
 All factions must have this tags for each faction (even for self).
     - Optional attribute `action`: what to do with this relation.
 Possible